-To help encourage greater participation in AT, Ontario has launched the iWalk-iWheel Club in 2015 as outlined in a following Community Case Study.
+To help encourage greater participation in AT, Ontario has launched the iWalk-iWheel club in 2015 as outlined in the Community Case Study on page 21.

 Walking or wheeling the entire distance from home to school is often not a feasible option for individuals who are bussed or those who have mobility challenges.
 In such cases, encouraging walking or wheeling for a portion of the trip allows these students to be involved and still affords them the benefits of using active transportation.